 The Student Medication Request form must be completely filled out by the parent or legal guardian and signed by the physician.
 The form is good for the current school year only.
-All medications, inhalers, and kits for asthma and diabetes will be kept in the students' principal's office.
+All medications, inhalers, and kits for asthma and diabetes will be kept in the student principal's office.
 (Students with asthma inhalers may carry them to school if specific criteria are met).

-All prescription medication should be brought to school by the parent, legal guardian, or other reliable adult in an original pharmacy container with a label identifying student name, name of medication, dosage, and physician's name.
-Over the counter medication must be in the original manufacturer's container with a label identifying student name and dosage.
+All prescription medication should be brought to school by the parent, legal guardian, or other reliable adult in an original pharmacy container with a label identifying the student's name, name of medication, dosage, and physician's name.
+Over-the-counter medication must be in the original manufacturer's container with a label identifying the student's name and dosage.
 The district has strict guidelines and procedures for dispensing medication.
 Please contact the school office for complete information.
 Medication Request forms are available in the main school office and in the principals' offices.